 Hello, fellow investor!
 You’ve probably heard of XTB because of its positive client feedback and appealing tight spreads.
 And you’re probably wondering if it supports MetaTrader5 (MT5), the most recent version of the industry-leading MetaTrader trading platform, right?

-In this article, you will find out if you can trade on the MT5 trading platform using your XTB account.
+In this article, you will discover if you can trade on the MT5 trading platform using your XTB account.
 If not, what are your alternatives?
 And what are the pros and cons of trading using MT5?
-So let’s get straight into it.
+So, let’s get straight into it.

 Does XTB support MT5?

 Unfortunately, no, XTB does not support MT5.
 XTB has its own trading platform, xStation 5, which is also available on mobile.
 Below you can find the clarification of XTB on this question:

 “We offer only one type of trading platforms to select from: xStation 5 – our multi-award winning platform.
 We do not offer ctrader, MT4/MT5, Ninja Trader.”

 XTB Alternatives that support MT5